ZenenTreadwell/Alchemy/README.md

 # Alchemy
-A collection of scripts for working with bare metal
+A collection of scripts for working with bare metal.

 ## Commands
 `make it-pretty` is meant to be run on a freshly installed operating system.